ctch3ng/Setting-Up-Nginx-Proxy-Manager-on-Docker-with-macvlan/README.md

 ## Prerequisites
 - Synology NAS or equivalent with at least two Ethernet interfaces.
-- Docker and Docker Compose installed.
+- Container Manager or Docker Compose installed.
 - An account on DuckDNS.org

 ## Key Highlights of this Setup